AdobeDocs/journey-optimizer-learn.en/help/tutorial-ranking-formula-to-present-offers/create-campaign.md

   Targeted specifically for web browsers.
 No mobile channels are enabled.

     - **Experience Type**: `Code-based experience`
   Offers are not directly injected into the DOM.
-Instead, AJO returns raw HTML which is parsed and handled by custom JavaScript.
+Instead, AJO returns raw HTML which is parsed using custom JavaScript.

     - **Page URL**: `http://localhost:3000/formula.html`
   The channel is configured for a specific test page used during development.